cea-hpc/mpc/doc/sphinx/source/runtime/runtime_options.rst

 Other Options
 -------------

-MPCrun provides several other options for customizing the launch process.
+mpcrun provides several other options for customizing the launch process.
 These
 include:

 * `-h`, `--help`: Display this help message